 |El Cerrito (January 1, 2018)||$13.60|

 |Milpitas (January 1, 2018)||$12.00 (increasing to $13.50 on July 1, 2018|

 |San Leandro (July 1, 2018)||$13.00 (currently $12.00)|

-Employers should also keep an eye open for potential changes at the federal level.
+Employers should also keep an eye open for changes at the federal level.
 Effective December of 2016, the U.S. Department of Labor had planned to increase the federal exempt salary threshold from $23,660 to $47,476, but this move was blocked by an injunction.
-The Department of Labor under the Obama administration appealed the injunction, but the Department of Labor under the Trump administration indicated that it will seek further input on the issue, and published a request for information in the Federal Register, requesting comments regarding how the salary threshold should be updated.
+The Department of Labor under the Obama administration appealed the injunction, but the Department of Labor under the Trump administration requested comments in the Federal Register regarding how the salary threshold should be updated and may be close to proposing a new overtime threshold, which is expected to be considerably lower than the $47,476 level previously planned.
 We will keep you posted on this issue as developments occur.